seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **AARON**
 Lucius, save the child,
 And bear it from me to the empress.
-If thou do this, I’ll show thee wondrous things,
+If thou do this, I'll show thee wondrous things,
 That highly may advantage thee to hear:
 If thou wilt not, befall what may befall,
-I’ll speak no more but ‘Vengeance rot you all!’
+I'll speak no more but 'Vengeance rot you all!'

 **LUCIUS**
-Say on: an if it please me which thou speak’st
+Say on: an if it please me which thou speak'st
-Thy child shall live, and I will see it nourish’d.
+Thy child shall live, and I will see it nourish'd.

 **AARON**
 An if it please thee! why, assure thee, Lucius,
-’Twill vex thy soul to hear what I shall speak;
+'Twill vex thy soul to hear what I shall speak;
 For I must talk of murders, rapes and massacres,
 Acts of black night, abominable deeds,
 Complots of mischief, treason, villanies
-Ruthful to hear, yet piteously perform’d:
+Ruthful to hear, yet piteously perform'd:
 And this shall all be buried by my death,
 Unless thou swear to me my child shall live.